utilitywarehouse/vault-manifests/README.md

 ```

 ## Step by step guide of a complete system
-This Vault setup is intended to be used with other elements to provide a easy way for applications to acces cloud resources.
+This Vault setup is intended to be used with other elements to provide an easy way for applications to access cloud resources.
 [Here](complete-step-by-step-guide.md) is a complete step by step guide to easily provide a kubernetes application access to an aws bucket.